 Desert Sage Resource Center is committed to attracting and retaining Interns, clinical staff, and support staff services from a diverse range of ethnic, racial, and personal backgrounds.
 Consistent with such efforts, it acts to ensure a supportive and encouraging learning environment appropriate for the training of diverse individuals and the provision of training opportunities for a wide spectrum of individuals.
-In addition, the DSRC is committed to providing opportunities for Interns to learn about cultural and individual diversity and the promotion of health equity as they pertain to the practice of professional psychology.
+In addition, DSRC is committed to providing opportunities for Interns to learn about cultural and individual diversity and the promotion of health equity as they pertain to the practice of professional psychology.
 To this end, DSRC and its Board Members, carries out its mission to promote awareness and inclusion across all areas of diversity including, but not limited to, race and ethnicity, religion, socioeconomic status, age, sexual orientation, gender identity or expression, language, disability, and illness.
 Interns benefit from this mission of diversity and inclusion via the didactic series, clinical experiences, and supervision and are invited to participate more actively by producing their own researched didactic training on issues of diversity.
-Desert Sage Resource Center is committed to a culture of diversity, equity, and inclusion.
+Desert Sage Resource Center is committed to a culture of diversity, equity, and inclusion and seeks to employ staff and clinicians from diverse backgrounds in order to reflect DSRC's values and commitment to cultivating a diverse workplace.

 The current physical facilities of all training locations fully comply with the American with Disabilities Act (ADA), which prohibits discrimination against people with disabilities in employment, transportation, public accommodation, communications.
-The Desert Sage Resource Center, Family Support Center and Juvenile Justice's main entrance complies with ADA.
-The training facilities, which includes bathrooms, hallways, therapy rooms, supervisor rooms, record room, computer room, and Interns' office are ADA compliant.
-There is also ample parking for all clients, staff and Interns, and handicapped parking are available throughout.
+The Desert Sage Resource Center and other community areas of clinical experience comply with ADA requirements.
+The training facilities, which includes bathrooms, hallways, therapy rooms, conference room, supervisor rooms, record room, computer room, and Interns' office place are ADA compliant.
+There is also ample parking for all clients, staff and Interns, and handicapped parking is available throughout the office complex.